swiftlang/swift-evolution/NNNN-floating-point-protocols.md

   /// For fixed-width floating-point types, this is the number of fractional
   /// significand bits.
   ///
-  /// Note that `Float80.significandBitCount` is 63, even though 64 bits are
+  /// Note that `Float80.significandBitCount` is 63, even though 64 bits
-  /// used to store the significand; we do not count the explicit bit, so
+  /// are used to store the significand in the memory representation of a
-  /// that uniformity with other types is maintained.
+  /// `Float80` (unlike other floating-point types, `Float80` explicitly
+  /// stores the leading integral significand bit, but the
+  /// `BinaryFloatingPoint` APIs provide an abstraction so that users don't
+  /// need to be aware of this detail).
   ///
   /// For extensible floating-point types, `significandBitCount` should be
   /// the maximum allowed significand width (without counting any leading